Rikilde is Hugh Cotter’s wife now.

 Hugh often takes the boys fishing.
 It is a good time of year for it, with the great house sworn off all other meat and eggs for the spring penitence.
 Sometimes they have enough left over for Juliana, Rikilde and Emma to add to a stew.

 They try to work together as a team, but it is not always easy.
 Emma is sullen and constantly on edge.
-The Cotter children all lost their father this year, but Emma has been like this for as long as Rikilde can remember.
+Though the Cotter children did all lose their father this year, Emma has been like this for as long as Rikilde can remember.